sulcgroup/oxdna-viewer/README.md

 ---

 ## Console Commands
-In addition to the visualization and editing features highlighted in the sidebar, oxView is scriptable through the browser console.
+In addition to the visualization and editing features highlighted in the menu, oxView is scriptable through the browser console.
 To facilitate use, there are two APIs containing useful functions for changing visuals and for editing.

 ### Scene API
 The scene API can be accessed by typing `api.<command>(<arguments>)` in the browser console.
 The following functions are currently available: